Your First Visit

 • Expect the surface to feel slightly rough or uneven — this is normal

-• If the filling comes out, it’s not an emergency, but please contact our office for guidance
+• If the filling comes out please, contact our office for guidance

 Medications and Numbness

-To support your recovery and manage any discomfort, follow these medication and safety guidelines closely.
+To support your recovery and manage any discomfort, please follow these medication and safety guidelines closely:

 • Do not eat or drink hot beverages until the numbness from local anesthesia has completely worn off, to avoid accidental injury to your lips, tongue, or cheeks